 Absorbed in the Chicago blues scene, Miller got the opportunity to play with guys like Paul Butterfield.
 He also found himself jamming with blues legends such as Muddy Waters, Howlin’ Wolf and Buddy Guy.
 It was a very influential time.
 And Miller realized, if he hadn’t already, that music would be a part of his life forever.

-In 1965 Miller and keyboardist Barry Goldberg formed the Goldberg-Miller Blues Band; eventually getting a steady gig at a New York City blues club… After his stint with Goldberg, Miller moved back to Chicago.
+Miller and keyboardist Barry Goldberg formed the Goldberg-Miller Blues Band; eventually getting a steady gig at a New York City blues club… After his stint with Goldberg, Miller moved back to Chicago.
 Feeling it was time to move on, he made the decision to buy a used Volkswagen bus and go to San Francisco.
 Impressed by the lively scene, he decided to stay… The Steve Miller Blues Band (later known as just the Steve Miller Band) was born.

 The first three albums Children of the Future, Sailor, and Brave New World weaved psychedelic rock with blues; generating a unique style.
 As most of you all know, Steve would later go on to become a rock icon with enormously popular hits in the seventies and eighties.
 But it was during the period I mention above that signifies Miller’s roots…